Indians Spring Training

 Directions

-Take I-10 to the Estrella Parkway exit (#126) and travel south for about two miles.
+Take the Estrella Parkway exit (#126) and travel south for about two miles.
 The ballpark will be on your left, just past Yuma Road.

 Parking